straube-co/tracker/readme.md

 ### Named routes

-This project uses Ziggy to access Laravel named routes on Javascript.
+This project uses [Ziggy](https://github.com/tightenco/ziggy) to access Laravel named routes in Javascript.
 The current configuration makes only API routes to be exported.
 When new API routes are added to the application, the routes file must be re-generated:

 ```
 $ php artisan ziggy:generate resources/js/ziggy.js